4 Investment Research Insights AI Uncovered About Inflation

 Every meeting should have a clear purpose.
 Some may be for building rapport or creating influence or advocacy.
 Others are for negotiation or closing.
 And others are pure information gathering to help you build a color-coded org. chart or account development plan.

-Regardless of the purpose of your meeting, all of these meetings should include some level of discovery.
-And during this portion of the meeting, you’ll ask questions, listen to your prospect, assess needs, and identify areas where you can help.
+Regardless of the purpose for your meeting, all of these meetings should include some level of discovery.
+And during this portion of the meeting, you’ll ask questions, listen to your prospect, assess needs and identify areas where you can help.
 You will be probing for answers and insights that will pay dividends down the road.
 And you guessed it, discovery starts by doing your homework.

 Before you first meet with a prospect, you should have a high-level understanding of the following: